christinali1017/Algorithm/README.md

 1) Silly check: num is null or num's length less than 3

 2) *Duplication*: Both the threeSum and twoSum helper function need to check the duplication.
-If just need to check if the current is equal to the number before it.
+We can check if the current is equal to the number before it.

 3) Non-descending order